Teasing Master Takagi-san

 In 2021, Teasing Master Takagi-san won the 66th Shogakukan Manga Award in the shōnen category.
+By July 2025, the manga had over 13.5 million copies in circulation.

 Plot

 Middle school students Nishikata and Takagi sit next to each other in class.
 Takagi enjoys teasing Nishikata with embarrassing pranks and jokes.
 In response, Nishikata creates plans to get his revenge, but he fails when she identifies his weaknesses and capitalizes on them.
 In some rare instances where Takagi loses the challenge, Nishikata does not feel like he really won.
-The setting is based on the town of Tonoshō in the Kagawa Prefecture.
+The setting is based on Yamamoto's hometown of Tonoshō on the island of Shōdoshima in the Kagawa Prefecture.